marecl/Temperature-Station/README.md

 DS3231 version is going to be updated much later but works fine.
+Currently only PCF8563_JSON version is updated.
+Please use this one.

 If there is Error[500] use another browser (this dosen't work with Edge)